aliirz/aliirz.com/_posts/2024-05-05-karachi-chal.md

 description: The one time I built something for Karachi, the city of lights.
 A labor of love for my mother's city.
 Also how to use Google Gemini to build an AI-powered city guide.
 date: 2024-05-05 19:03:00 +0500
 image: "images/arfat-jabbar-RtIVw8BGMWc-unsplash.jpg"
-tags: [karachi, ai, city-guide, open-source, civic-tech, llm]
+tags: [karachi, ai, city-guide, open-source, llm]
 ---

 ## The Inspiration Spark